-Cash equivalents and short-term investments are financial instruments that potentially subject us to concentration of risk.
-We limit our concentration of risk by diversifying our investment amount among a variety of industries and issuers and by limiting the average maturity to approximately one year.
+Cash equivalents, short-term investments, and investments in marketable securities are financial instruments that potentially subject us to a concentration of risk.
+We limit our concentration of risk by diversifying our investments among a variety of industries and issuers and by limiting the average maturity to a period of one to two years.
 Our professional portfolio managers adhere to this investment policy as approved by our Board of Directors.

-Our customers are primarily pharmaceutical and biotechnology companies that are located in the U.S. and Europe.
+Our customers are primarily pharmaceutical and biotechnology companies that are located in the U.S. and EU.
 Our accounts receivable balance contains trade receivables from product sales and royalties, collaborative research agreements, and commercialization readiness revenue.
-We provide for a general allowance for doubtful accounts by reserving for specifically identified doubtful accounts plus a percentage of past due amounts.
-We have not experienced significant credit losses from our accounts receivable or collaborative research agreements, and none is currently expected.
+We provide for an allowance for doubtful accounts by reserving for specifically identified doubtful accounts plus a percentage of past due amounts.
+We have not experienced significant credit losses from our accounts receivable or collaborative research agreements, and none are expected.
 We perform a regular review of our customer's payment history and associated credit risk.
-We do not require collateral from our customers.
+We generally do not require collateral from our customers.

 We are dependent on our partners, vendors, and contract manufacturers to provide raw materials, drugs, and devices of appropriate quality and reliability and to meet applicable regulatory requirements.
-Consequently, in the event that supplies are delayed or interrupted for any reason, our ability to develop our products could be impaired, which could have a material adverse effect on our business, financial condition and results of operation.
+Consequently, in the event that supplies are delayed or interrupted for any reason, our ability to develop and produce our products could be impaired, which could have a material adverse effect on our business, financial condition and results of operation.